 Working from home is really pleasing for me from so many perspectives because I can always see the fruits of what I’m doing, I get a lot of work done as opposed to being in the office where I could just take the calls, reply to emails and barely get any paper work done.

 Last Friday after bunches of work getting done and finalised I did get quite hungry.
-I had no idea what I fancied, all I knew was that I want something light like a salad only because I’ve been pretty sedentary for a whole bunch of 4-5 hours.
+I had no idea what I fancied, all I knew was that I want something light like a salad only because I've been pretty sedentary for a day.